bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 ## A Solution

-Let's encode all these assumptions in the preamble to the function (and add a doctring while we're at it):
+Let's encode all these assumptions in the preamble to the function (and add a docstring while we're at it):

 {% include_code Typed Example lang:python rtc_typing_example.py %}